DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 ## 5. Funding

-The amount of funding early adopter schools will receive depends on:
+The amount of funding schools will receive depends on:

 - the location of the school (recognising the different costs in different areas of the country)
 - how many hours a mentor has spent training (which can be up to a maximum of 20 hours, per accredited ITT provider)